-The amount of omega-3 fatty acids in these foods is less than in fish.
+There are fewer omega-3 fatty acids in these foods than in fish.
 Evidence of the heart benefits of eating these foods isn’t as strong as the evidence for eating fish.

 You can also take omega-3 fatty acids as a supplement.
 Talk to your doctor before taking any supplements.
 High doses of omega-3s can increase your risk of bleeding problems, especially if you take them with blood-thinning medications.